pshort05/OpenRouter-Interface/docs/QUICK-START.md

 # Quick Start Guide - Run Your First Prompt in 3 Minutes

-Get started with OpenRouter Prompt Runner in just a few simple steps.
+Get started with OpenRouter Interface in just a few simple steps.
 No complex configuration needed!
+Choose between CLI or Web interface.

 ## ⚡ Super Quick Setup (30 seconds)